Hy1ex/cfg_detection_system/README.md

-# CFG Detection System
+# ConVar Checker
-CFG Detection System is a plugin for Counter-Strike Source v34 (Build 4044) Servers made in Sourcepawn and need Metamod + Sourcemod to run.
+ConVar Checker is a plugin for Counter-Strike Source v34 (Build 4044) Servers made in Sourcepawn and need Metamod + Sourcemod to run.
-The point of this plugin is simple, this plugin detects clients(players) that are using cfgs to give them self advantage and using unfair scripts(aliases) to greif the server.
+The point of this plugin is simple, this plugin detects clients(players) that are using custom convar values to give them self advantage.
-This plugin doesn't do much because the advantage that some players can get from cfgs and scripts(aliases) is not too much and doesn't effect the gameplay at all, This plugin is meant for server with high restrictions and fair play rules.
+Aggresive ConVar blocking because someone could potentially use it in a "bad" way is bad approach but this plugin is made for servers with high restriction.

 ## Compilation Dependencies:
 - Clientmod Library (Included)